Timothy Woods

 Once you’re done with the top part and the sides, it’s time to flip the brisket over.
 The side that previously had a fat cap included should now be at the bottom.

-Use a boning knife to remove a hunk of fat, just like you did at the top.
+Use a boning knife to remove a hunk of thick fat, just like you did at the top.

 Locate the thick wedge of fat that’s near the edge, and cut it off, together with the cartilage and silver skin.